andrewsunglaekim/git_workshop/readme.md

 > If we unsure the `new-feature` branch is not up to date with `master` when we are pushing, then we need to make sure we pull in remote changes using `$ git pull` before pushing.

 Always make sure your `feature` branch is up to date with whatever the clean version of your code.

+## Final collaboration - You do (15/110)

+Find a partner, if you don't have one, find an existing pair to work with.

+> The series of directions will have `Person A` and `Person B` do certain things with version control.
+One of you will be `Person A` and one will be `Person B` if you have time, consider switching and doing the exercise again.

+- `Person A` creates a local git repository
+- `Person A` commits some changes to the repository
+- `Person A` creates a remote repository
+- `Person A` pushes local repository to remote repository
+- `Person B` clones the remote repository to their local machine
+- `Person B` checks out to a different branch
+- `Person B` commits changes
+- `Person B` pushes changes to the remote repository's branch
+> you may need to add your partner as a collaborator, check your settings under your project repo.

+- `Person B` submits pull request
+- `Person A` accepts/rejects pull request

+## Questions (10/120)